Hebrew Benevolent Congregation Temple bombing

-The Hebrew Benevolent Congregation Temple bombing occurred on October 12, 1958 in Atlanta, Georgia.
+The Hebrew Benevolent Congregation Temple bombing occurred on October 12, 1958, in Atlanta, Georgia.
 The Hebrew Benevolent Congregation Temple, on Peachtree Street, housed a Reform Jewish congregation.
-The building was damaged extensively by the dynamite-fueled explosion, although no one was injured.
+The building was damaged extensively by an explosion caused by dynamite, although no one was injured.
 Five suspects were arrested almost immediately after the bombing.
 One of them, George Bright, was tried twice.
 His first trial ended with a hung jury and his second with an acquittal.
 As a result of Bright's acquittal, the other suspects were not tried, and no one was ever convicted of the bombing.

 Background

-The day after the bombing, Atlanta Constitution editor and outspoken voice of moderation on civil rights issues Ralph McGill tied the bombing to the ongoing civil rights movement in a Pulitzer prize-winning editorial, "A Church, A School..."
+The day after the bombing, Atlanta Constitution editor and civil rights advocate Ralph McGill tied the bombing to the ongoing civil rights movement in a Pulitzer Prize-winning editorial, "A Church, A School..."
 Jacob Rothschild, the temple's rabbi since 1946, was a highly visible and early advocate of civil rights and integration, supporter of the United States Supreme Court's decision ending school segregation in Brown v.
 Board of Education, and friend of Martin Luther King Jr. In 1957, he helped author the Ministers' Manifesto, a statement signed by 80 clergy members in Atlanta that offered several key tenets that they proposed should shape the discussion over school integration, which included communication between white and African American leaders.

-Rothschild not only took an activist role in the struggle for racial equality, but, unlike some other pro-integration southern rabbis, was supported in his stance by a significant number of his congregants.
+Rothschild took an active role in the struggle for racial equality, and was supported in his stance by a significant number of his congregants.
 The bombing ripped the delicate social fabric of Atlanta, which called itself the "city too busy to hate," although it also elicited widespread support for Rothschild and the Temple from Jewish and non-Jewish Atlantans alike.
-For instance, by early November 1958, the Temple had received over $12,000 in donations to its rebuilding fund.
+By early November 1958, the Temple had received over $12,000 in donations to its rebuilding fund.

 Explosion

 The explosion occurred just after 3:30 AM Eastern Standard Time on October 12, 1958.
 Those who heard the blast reported a "loud explosion" to police and newspapers.
-A United Press International (UPI) staff member had received a call earlier that night warning that a bombing would occur, but did not take the call seriously.
+A United Press International (UPI) staff member had received a call earlier that night warning that a bombing would occur but did not take the call seriously.
 At about 3:50 AM, shortly after the bombing, UPI staff received a call from "General Gordon of the Confederate Underground" who said "We have just blown up the temple.
 This is the last empty building I'll blow up in Atlanta."
-The explosion caused damage to the building estimated at between $100,000 and $200,000.
+The explosion caused damage to the building estimated at between $100,000 and $200,000 (approximately $ adjusted for inflation).

 By October 13, over 75 policemen and a number of Georgia Bureau of Investigation agents were working on the case.
 They were joined by FBI agents, involved by direct order of President Dwight D. Eisenhower.
 US army experts had by then already determined that dynamite was the explosive agent used.